dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 ![TicTacToe Diagram 2](https://github.com/dimitarnn/PythonTicTacToe/blob/master/Doc/TicTacToe_algorithm_diagram_2.png)

-* However if multiple such moves are present, the algorithm chosses the one resulting in the fastest win, or in other words the one with the lowest number of moves made when the game ends.
+* However if multiple such moves are present, the algorithm chooses the one resulting in the fastest win, or in other words the one with the lowest number of moves made when the game ends.

 ![TicTacToe Diagram 2](https://github.com/dimitarnn/PythonTicTacToe/blob/master/Doc/TicTacToe_algorithm_diagram_3.png)